 Continued Exploit of Unprotected Websites

 When anyone visits a website that is unprotected, there is a chance hackers can steal information.
-For instance, cyber attacks focusing on an unprotected eCommerce site could potentially steal credit card and other personal information.
+For instance, cyber attacks focusing on an unprotected eCommerce site could potentially steal credit cards and other personal information.

 A Secured Sockets Layer encrypts the information from the website to the visitor.
 It prevents anyone from watching transactions take place.
 Unfortunately, this will narrow the pool of who can be attacked which may result in non-SSL-using sites experiencing an uptick in attacks.